 His most recent collaboration was with Harland Miller, known for his paintings of imaginary book covers that were partly inspired by Alan Aldridge’s 1960s designs for Penguin paperbacks.
 In a satisfying symmetry, Aldridge transformed Miller’s paintings into real books, used as props in his photoshoot.
 The resulting screenprints evoke the grainy colour supplements of Aldridge’s youth and were published by Poligrafa, Barcelona’s renowned fine art publisher, who launched them at the 2017 edition of Art Basel Miami Beach.
 Poligrafa went on to publish the subsequent screenprint series New Utopias, which they exhibited at the 2018 edition of Art Basel.
 Most recently, Tan Lines, one of Aldridge’s largest screenprints to date, was unveiled by Poligrafa at the 2019 edition of The Armory Show, New York.

-Aldridge’s major museum exhibitions include his current retrospective Virgin Mary.
+Aldridge’s major museum exhibitions include his upcoming retrospective Virgin Mary.
 Supermarkets.
 Popcorn.
-Photographs 1999 – 2020 at Fotografiska, Stockholm, solo shows at The Lumiere Brothers Photography Centre, Moscow (2019) and OCA, São Paulo (2015) and I Only Want You to Love Me at Somerset House, London (2013).
+Photographs 1999 – 2020 at Fotografiska, New York, which opens 7th May 2021 having first appeared at Fotografiska Museum, Stockholm (2020-2021), solo shows at The Lumiere Brothers Photography Centre, Moscow (2019) and OCA, São Paulo (2015) and I Only Want You to Love Me at Somerset House, London (2013).
 In 2014, he was commissioned by Tate Britain to create a photographic installation in response to Mark Gertler’s 1916 painting Merry-Go-Round.
 London’s National Portrait Gallery houses a large collection of Aldridge’s portraits and his work is held in prestigious museums and institutions around the world including the Victoria and Albert Museum and British Museum in London, the Fondation Carmignac and the Palais Galliera in Paris, the Davis Museum at Wellesley College, Massachusetts and the International Centre of Photography in New York.